 Sunscreens that contain only mineral-based active ingredients are safe to use on babies.
 This is indisputable.

 The only thing to keep an eye out for is sunscreens that use both mineral and chemical ingredients.
 These sunscreens might advertise themselves as mineral sunscreens but may have chemical ingredients, too.
 As always, read the label and check the ingredients before putting any products on your baby’s skin.

-If you’re looking for a sunscreen that’s safe for your child, try Mustela SPF 50+ Broad Spectrum Mineral Sunscreen Stick.
+If you’re looking for a sunscreen that’s safe for your child, try Mustela SPF 50 Mineral Sunscreen Lotion.
 It has 100 percent mineral-based active ingredients that offer superior protection from UV rays.
 On top of that, the natural ingredients won’t irritate your baby’s delicate skin.
 Why take chances with a chemical sunscreen when there are safe, effective options already available?